 Anyway, until 1835, there were no Baptist churches in Bury.

+By the start of the 1800s, there were definitely individual Baptist Christians at Bury.
 In terms of specific individuals, we read of a certain Henry Howarth of Bury (trustee of a Baptist church in Manchester in 1772), and of a pastor Agate of Bury who was asked to lead a small church elsewhere.
+In Bury itself, there was a small group of Baptist Christians already meeting in 1804 - and for some time, another group, which would later become Bethel Congregational Church, met in the same premises with them.
+Later, it would seem that Baptist preachers William Gadsby and John Warburton would travel to Bury to preach at this meeting.
+On at least one occasion, William Gadsby performed baptisms at Bury: "I had been baptising some people near what is called Burybridge in Bury, Lancs; and it made no little bustle in the neighbourhood to see what they called 'dipping'".
 Another Baptist at Bury was called Richard Lord.
 He used to travel to Liverpool, Bacup or Manchester to hear preaching.
-When he died, his funeral in February 1821 was held at Bethel Congregational Church on Henry Street in Bury, and William Gadsby preached at the Bethel church on that occasion.
+When he died, his funeral in February 1821 was held at Bethel Congregational Church on Henry Street in Bury, and William Gadsby preached at Bethel congregational church on that occasion.
 Another Baptist at Bury was a young woman called Eleanor who was present at the services that weekend, and, having come to faith, saved up to finance the future Baptist chapel at Bury which was completed in 1836.
-She was one of twelve founder members of the Bury church released from membership at Hope Chapel in Rochdale in 1835.
+She became one of twelve founder members of the Bury church released from membership at Hope Chapel in Rochdale in 1835.

 Comments